apache/trafficserver/doc/admin-guide/logging/destinations.en.rst

 Collating Custom Logs
 ~~~~~~~~~~~~~~~~~~~~~

-If you use custom event log files, then you must edit :file:`logging.config`,
+If you use custom event log files, then you must edit :file:`logging.yaml`,
 in addition to configuring a collation server and collation clients.

 To collate custom event log files:

 #.
-On each collation client, edit :file:`logging.config` and add the
+On each collation client, edit :file:`logging.yaml` and add the
    ``CollationHosts`` attribute to the relevant logs.
 For example, adding two
    collation hosts to an ASCII log that uses the Squid format would look like: